Tips for Troubleshooting the Target Allocator

 5- Did you leave out the serviceMonitorSelector and/or podMonitorSelector configuration altogether?

-CR, leaving out this configuration altogether also results in the Target Allocator failing to discover scrape targets from your ServiceMonitors
+Similarly, in v1beta1 of the OpenTelemetryCollector CR, leaving out this configuration altogether also results in the Target Allocator failing to discover scrape targets from your ServiceMonitors and PodMonitors.

 prometheusCR: